 LI4 (Hegu)

-Benefit: Known for its general pain-relieving properties; helps reduce back tension when used in combination with other points.
+- Benefit: A powerful general pain reliever; helps reduce back tension when used in combination with other points

 Tips for Using Acupressure Safely